FAQ Answers

 The ASTCA and STCA give your employer the right to require you to attend school when it is not open for instruction for five days per year for professional development, and for a further and separate five days per year for administration, preparation, communication, co-ordination, and liaison.

 Your employer is required to arrange matters so that the call back is not unreasonable.
 This means giving reasonable notice, taking your individual needs into account, and paying any costs incurred by the you attending the call back.
 If you have concerns about call back days, please contact your PPTA Field Officer.
-For further information see ASTCA 4.7, STCA 5.4, and Advice on STCA 5.4.
+For further information see ASTCA 4.7, STCA 5.4,

 Communities of Learning